egeatmaca/airflow_workspace/README.md

 # airflow_workspace
-Ready to go Docker Airflow setup
+Ready to go Airflow setup with Docker

 Docker Airflow setup created following https://airflow.apache.org/docs/apache-airflow/stable/start/docker.html </br>
 Once the repository is pulled, you can just add your dags in the dags folder and start the containers. </br>